Tax Credit Information

 The Disabled Access Tax Credit (Title 26, Section 44) is available to eligible small businesses who can receive a credit of 50%, up to $5,000, of eligible access expenditures.
 Your purchase must exceed $250, but no more than $10,250.
 Use tax form 8826 to claim your credit.

 You purchase a DynaROM system that costs $10,250.
 Subtract $250 (because the eligible tax expenditure must exceed $250). = $10,000.
 50% of $10,000 = $5,000.
 Your Tax Credit for a Full MyoVision system at $10,250 is $5,000.

 In addition, you can continue to deduct any interest paid on the loan per year.

-What is the ada tax Credit?
+What is the Disabled Access Tax Credit?

 How does myovision qualify?

 The MyoVision system is primarily a visual-only system, qualifying under the visually impaired.

 How much of a credit will I get?